ShopRite: Current system

 In 2011–2013, ShopRite returned to the New York Capital District after exiting the market 23 years earlier.
 The SRS operating division opened stores in Niskayuna, Albany, Slingerlands, Colonie and North Greenbush.
 The Albany store opened on April 26, 2012; the Slingerlands store opened on September 30, 2012; and the Colonie store opened on April 7, 2013.
 The most recent addition was the North Greenbush location, which opened in December 2017.
 ShopRite currently has gas stations at the Albany and Colonie locations.
 Plans for additional future store locations had not been announced in late 2010.
 In 2013, ShopRite was the only unionized supermarket in the area.
+In October 2023, ShopRite announced that it would be closing all five of its Capital Region, NY stores due to "underperforming sales", marking this the second time they exited the market.
+All five stores in the region closed on November 18, 2023.

 On July 20, 2015, competitor A&P filed for chapter 11 bankruptcy and announced plans to close or sell off all of its stores.
 ShopRite acquired 13 supermarkets in A&P's bankruptcy auction, including some that had been ShopRite locations before Supermarkets General (later acquired by A&P) broke off from the cooperative.

 On January 26, 2021, ShopRite announced that it would close 62 pharmacies in its stores.

-Slogans

-Why Pay More?
-Shop at a ShopRite store!